rryam/VecturaKit/README.md

 ### Dependencies

-VecturaKit relies on the following Swift packages:
+VecturaKit uses the following Swift packages:

 -   [swift-embeddings](https://github.com/jkrukowski/swift-embeddings): Used in `VecturaKit` for generating text embeddings using various models.
 -   [swift-argument-parser](https://github.com/apple/swift-argument-parser): Used for creating the command-line interface.